foojayio/discoapi/README.md

 3. Call the endpoint https://api.foojay.io/disco/v1.0/ephemeral_ids/PACKAGE_EPHEMERAL_ID
 4. Get the download link from the json response

-The plan is to provide useful statistics about download numbers.
-For that reason we use the ip address to geolocate the request when packages will be downloaded via the API.
-At the moment we evaluating if this information is valuable and we will add these statistics to the packages soon.

 ### Here are some use cases and ways how to handle them using the disco API: